 This Supplemental EIR has been prepared because the currently proposed Project includes a number of substantive changes to the restoration proposal described in the 2010 EIR, and these changes have the potential to result in new significant environmental effects beyond those identified in the previous EIR.
-The key purpose of this review is to determine whether the environmental effects of the Project as currently proposed would result in new, significant environmental effects or a substantial increase in the severity of previously identified environmental effects pursuant to Section 15163 of the California Environmental Quality Act (CEQA) Guidelines.
+The key purpose of this review is to determine whether the environmental effects or a substantial increase in the severity of previously identified environmental effects pursuant to Section 15163 of the California Environmental Quality Act (CEQA) Guidelines.
 This section of the CEQA Guidelines is discussed in more detail below.